 - along with other Victorian water authorities, procured cheaper long-term renewable energy through the innovative Zero Emissions Water Ltd collaboration

 - pursuing opportunities to partner with CMAs and other water authorities to establish carbon offsets while achieving co-benefits such as revegetation and biodiverse plantings

 - continuing to identify opportunities for hydropower and improvements in vehicle fleet efficiency as part of a broader review of SRW’s pathway to net zero by 2025.

-SRW recognises the ecological linkages between different parts of the environment (e.g. streams, streamside vegetation, and the biodiversity they support) and is aware that our actions and strategies influence biodiversity conservation.
-SRW works with government departments, local government and CMAs to support biodiversity conservation and protection activities when undertaking works and projects.
-SRW worked with Grow West, Port Phillip and Westernport Catchment Management Authority and Melbourne Water to facilitate and support revegetation of land in the Werribee River catchment area.
-SRW has continued to partner on projects with Melbourne Water to reduce weeds and pests on SRW land, particularly at Merrimu Reservoir and Melton Reservoir.
+Southern Rural Water worked with Grow West, Port Phillip and Westernport Catchment Management Authority and Melbourne Water to facilitate and support revegetation of land in the Werribee River catchment area.
+We continue to partner on projects with Melbourne Water to reduce weeds and pests on our land, particularly at Merrimu Reservoir and Melton Reservoir.

 We manage two native vegetation offset credit sites, a 23.09ha site adjacent to Lake Glenmaggie, and a 46.6ha site adjacent to Merrimu Reservoir.